Medical Board Attorney

 Appearing before the state medical board in response to an alleged violation, an administrative complaint, or a breach of the standard of care will become one of the most important chapters in your medical career.
 But the way you approach the situation could determine how that chapter ends.

 Many healthcare providers have faced official complaints, hearings, and reviews with the threat of a suspended or revoked licensed and lived to tell the tale — with their license still intact.
-In fact, that is exactly the outcome we have seen in the overwhelming majority of the cases we have handled as medical license defense attorneys.
+In fact, that is exactly the outcome we have seen in the overwhelming majority of the cases we have handled as medical board defense attorneys.

 At Oberheiden, P.C., we understand that, more often than not, these cases involve otherwise outstanding healthcare professionals who’ve fallen into a single sticky situation that ought not color the rest of their career.